 Print shops do not print to the edge of a sheet a paper.
 They print on a large sheet of paper and then cut the design out.
 There is always some small margin of error when cutting, so the bleed is there to allow the printer to cut with a small amount of shift and still get a perfect looking finished result.
 If the bleed wasn't there, you'd see small slivers of white around the edges and the results would be less than ideal.

 What Does it Mean for my Design?

 It helps to know what bleed is and how it can affect your design and the customer's finished product so you can create your templates in a way that supports the bleed.

 Here's what you need to do when designing, to allow for the bleed:

 - Allow objects to go off the page (so they'll be shown in the bleed area).

 - Do not crop objects right at the edge of the design (they need to flow off into the bleed area).

 - If you add a background image, make sure it's larger than the template itself.
 A background image used on a 5" x 7" should be 5.25" x 7.25" so when bleed is added, the background will still be shown in the bleed area.

-If you do the things listed above, you and your customer's should not have any issues with the bleed when going to print.
+If you do the things listed above, your customers should not have any issues with the bleed when going to print.